rust-lang/rust-forge/src/policies/crate-ownership.md

 For crates that are in direct use by a lot of the wider community, if we end up categorizing them as anything other than "intentional artifact", there should be an attempt to announce this "change" to the community.
 While there was no formal commitment made in case of these crates, the vague sense of officialness may have made people believe there was, and we should at least try to rectify this so that people are not continually misled.
 Whether or not this needs to be done, and how, can be figured out by the individual teams.

 A large part of this work can be parallelized; and it does not need to occur all at once.

-# Drawbacks
-[drawbacks]: #drawbacks

-This is a lot of work, but as we move towards a more deliberately structured project, it is probably necessary work.

-# Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-An alternative here is mostly to continue as is.
-This will become increasingly untenable as we add more and more crates; with the constant danger of internal crates becoming accidental artifacts that the ecosystem depends on.

-Another alternative is to ask teams to be clear about the level of support offered in their crates without standardizing the process.
-This could work, but could lead to less cross-team legibility and would be harder to track.

-# Unresolved questions
-[unresolved-questions]: #unresolved-questions

- - How should we handle expatriated crates?
- - Are there any missing categories?
- - What should the text blurbs be for the various categories?
-Should we be mandating a specific text blurb, or just require a general idea be communicated with some leeway?